Woonoord Atatürk: Monument and legacy

+The complex holds an important place in the history of the Turkish community in Amsterdam, as it housed the first Turkish immigrants in the city and is considered to be the foundation of the community.
+Atatürk had already developed into a cultural center for the community during its existence, with many Turks living outside visiting the complex and participating in activities.

 A monument commemorating Atatürk by M. Turkmen was erected on a street next to the complex in 1978.
-It consists of a copper plate with an inscription, together with the decorative concrete elevation in front.
+The monument is relatively plain and consists of a copper plate with an inscription, together with the decorative concrete elevation in front.
 The inscription includes the "Peace at home, peace in the world" quote of Atatürk in both Dutch and Turkish, as well as the text "Here was the Ataturk residential complex, Turks lived there.
 Unity and solidarity brought happiness, and this monument was erected to remember them."

 During the redevelopment process of the neighborhood in 1985, the street which the monument was located on was named Atatürk, referring to the village; the street is short and has no houses on it.
-The monument went through a repair in November 2010.
-A few months later, the copper inscription went missing; the municipality thought that it was stolen, but it was later revealed that a special unit for monuments of the municipality temporarily removed it without notice for cleaning.
-A bus stop sharing the name of the street is served by lines 35 and 36 of the GVB.
+A bus stop sharing the name of the street is served by lines 36 and 39 of the GVB.
+The monument was restored and repaired in November 2010.
+A few months later, the copper inscription on the monument went missing.
+The municipality initially thought that it was stolen, but it was later revealed that a special unit for monuments of the municipality temporarily removed it without notice for cleaning.